truszko1/truszko1.github.io/_posts/2023-03-13-boost-your-wsl2-performance-optimize-your-project-files-for-high-octane-results-on-the-linux-filesystem.markdown

 ---
 layout: posts
-title:  "Rev Up Your WSL2 Performance: Move Your Project Files to the Linux Filesystem for High Octane Results"
+title:  "Boost Your WSL2 Performance: Optimize Your Project Files for High-Octane Results on the Linux Filesystem"
 date:   2023-03-13 10:12:33 -0600
 categories: tips
 author: Rafal Truszkowski